gaxar77/Noria/readme.md

 2. Will allow the user to view the properties of a file/folder.

 ## Known Bugs
-1. Deleting a folder via Explorer in the ancestry of the folder in the current view of Noria generates no response in Noria, although deleting the parent folder is properly handled.
+1. Deleting a folder via Explorer which is the parent or ancestor of a folder in the current view of Noria generates no response in Noria, but creates an invalid application state.

 ## Screenshots